RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 An empty [CP/M 8 MB drive](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/TEMPLATE.CPM.zip) file is provided as a template to create additional user drives.
 Unfortunately, the CP/M tools package doesn't properly extend CP/M drive files out to the full size of 8388608 bytes when it creates them on FATFS.
 Using (unzipping) this template, and renaming it as desired, on a FATFS drive is all that is needed to create a new CP/M drive on any PATA hard drive or Compact Flash card.
 Each new file created provides a new 8 MB CP/M drive which can store up to 2048 files.

-The [`yash`](https://github.com/z88dk/z88dk-ext/blob/master/os-related/CPM/yash.c) application can be used to create, manage, and delete CP/M drive files without moving the PATA drive to a host computer.
+The [`yash`](https://github.com/z88dk/z88dk-ext/blob/master/os-related/CPM/yash.c) application can also be used to create, manage, and delete CP/M drive files without moving the PATA drive to a host computer.
 This application supports both read and write to the underlying FATFS file system.

 FAT32 supports over 65,000 files in each directory.
 Using a 128GB drive it is possible to store more than that many CP/M-IDE drives on one IDE drive, but this upper limit hasn't been tested.